West accuses 'pariah state' Russia of global hacking campaign

 The United States has sanctioned GRU officers including its chief, Igor Korobov, in 2016 and 2018 for attempted interference in the 2016 U.S. election and cyber attacks.

-Additional reporting by Colin Packham, Stephanie van den Berg, Toby Sterling, Idrees Ali, Robin Emmott; Writing by Peter Graff; Editing by Janet Lawrence, Richard Balmforth
+Additional reporting by Colin Packham, Stephanie van den Berg, Toby Sterling, Idrees Ali, Robin Emmott; Writing by Peter Graff; Editing by Angus MacSwan